justynroberts/filewatcher/README.md

 - Go 1.18 or higher

-#### Building
+#### Building from Source

-You can build the application for your current platform:
+Build for your current platform:

 ```bash
 go build -o watcher
 ```

-Or use the included build script to build for multiple platforms:
+Or use the included build script for multi-platform builds:

 ```bash
 go run build.go
 ```

-This will create binaries for various platforms in the `dist` directory.
+This creates binaries for various platforms in the `dist` directory.

-Options for the build script:
+#### Build Script Options

 ```
 -output string